standsi/Raspberry-Pi-5-VScode-SSH/rpi-vscode-extras.md

 #### Pi 2W, 512MB memory

+The Pi 2W has less resources and no built-in Ethernet so it was tested differently than the other two above.
+The latest 32-bit Lite OS version was used (see note below about 64 bit); only connection method 1 (with WiFi); and again a small Python program with extensions.
+As with the Pi 3 this is an older version of the OS than with the Pi 4 and 5.

+With the reduced resources available the Pi 2W use with VSCode remote is challenging.
+Initially a 64-bit version of the OS was loaded but failed immediately when VSCode tried to setup the remote server shim.
+With the 32 bit version the operation was stable.
 ----------

 tried connection methods (link) 1,2,3 on pi 4 and 3, 1 only on pi 2w.